About Us

 Paul Ellis

-FOUNDER / DIRECTOR & SNOWBOARD GUIDE
+PRESIDENT, FOUNDER & GUIDE

 Ross Mcswiney

-JAPAN CEO, OPERATIONS MANAGER & SKI GUIDE
+JAPAN CEO & GUIDE

-He holds his NZ Avalanche Stage 1 Professional, Certificate IV Training & Assessment, Remote / Advanced / Advanced Resuscitation / Occupational First Aid and is also an Avalanche Awareness and First Aid Trainer.
+He holds his NZ Avalanche Stage 1 Professional, Certificate IV Training & Assessment, Remote / Advanced / Advanced Resuscitation / Occupational First Aid and is also an Avalanche Awareness Course and First Aid Trainer.

 RONAN MAGUIRE

-GENERAL MANAGER OF OPERATIONS, AVALANCHE FORECASTER & SKI GUIDE
+JAPAN GENERAL MANAGER, AVALANCHE FORECASTER & GUIDE

 An Irish man who happened to land on his feet in the high alpine of NZ.
 Ronan has since made the mountains his home and Guiding, Ski Patrolling, Avalanche Training & Avalanche Forecasting his profession.
 Ronan has been one of the NZMSC’s National Avalanche Forecaster, managed Snow Safety and the Avalanche Program for Mt Hutt NZ, been a member of the NZ Avalanche Education Advisory Committee, trainer of both recreational and professional avalanche courses plus an Avy Search and Rescue Dog handler.
-For the past 7 years, Ronan has been with Whiteroom becoming our General Manager plus overseeing all guide operations, avalanche assessment, and forecasting.
+For the past 7 years, Ronan has been with Whiteroom becoming our Japan General Manager which includes overseeing all guide operations, avalanche assessment, and forecasting.

 He looks forward to sharing his passion for the mountains with you and enjoying some good turns together.